Today is the best day to market anything because of all the tech available to us.

 7. What’s pricing like with these two products?

 GetResponse is geared towards everyone from freelancers and small businesses to Enterprise companies, which is reflected in the pricing.

 If you need to use more in-depth features like GetResponse’s marketing automation, advanced segmentation, contact scoring, webinars, and sales funnels the Marketing Automation plan is priced at $49/month.

 The best part is if you do like GetResponse, there’s a discount for signing up for at least a year.
-Buying a 1-year plan will get you an 18% discount, and you’ll get 30% off if you sign up to a 2-year plan.
+Buying a 1-year plan will get you an 18% discount, and you’ll get 30% off if you sign up for a 2-year plan.